eminalemdar/karpenter/README.md

-# karpenter
+# Karpenter
-This repository consists example codes for Karpenter
+This repository consists example codes for Karpenter Cluster Autoscaler.